-The following chart and table provide a comparison between the index (using historical information and hypothetical data, as explained below) and certain asset classes (in each case, represented by a benchmark ETF or a benchmark index) from December 3, 2007 to December 18, 2015.
+The following chart and table provide a comparison between the index (using historical information and hypothetical data, as explained below) and certain asset classes (in each case, represented by a benchmark ETF or a benchmark index) from December 3, 2007 to December 28, 2015.
 Benchmark ETF data and benchmark index data is based on the historical levels of the benchmark ETFs and benchmark indices, respectively.
-The historical index information from December 17, 2013 (the index launch date) to December 18, 2015 reflects the actual performance of the index.
-(In historical index information from December 17, 2013 (the index launch date) to December 18, 2015 reflects the actual performance of the index.
+The historical index information from December 17, 2013 (the index launch date) to December 28, 2015 reflects the actual performance of the index.
 (In the chart, this historical index information can be found to the right of the vertical solid line marker.)
 The hypothetical index data from March 3, 2011 to December 16, 2013 is based on the historical levels of the eligible underlying assets using the same methodology that is used to calculate the index.
-Hypothetical index data for the period from December 3, 2007 through March 2, 2011 was calculated using the same methodology that is used to calculate the index, provided that a proxy was used for the following eligible ETFs, in each case for the period of time that such eligible ETF was not in existence: iShares® J.P.
-Morgan USD Emerging Markets Bond ETF (not in existence prior to December 19, 2007), Alerian MLP ETF (not in existence prior to August 25, 2010) and PowerShares® Senior Loan Portfolio (not in existence prior to March 3, 2011).
+Hypothetical index data for the period from December 3, 2007 through March 2, 2011 was calculated using the same methodology that is used to calculate the index, provided that a proxy was used for the following eligible ETFs, in each case for the period of time that such eligible ETF was not in existence: iShares[®] J.P.
+Morgan USD Emerging Markets Bond ETF (not in existence prior to December 19, 2007), Alerian MLP ETF (not in existence prior to August 25, 2010) and PowerShares[®] Senior Loan Portfolio (not in existence prior to March 3, 2011).
 As a result, due to the varying weights of the eligible ETFs and proxies, at any time during this period as much as 100% of the hypothetical index performance data was derived from proxy data.
-Please note that the benchmark ETFs and benchmark indices that are used to represent asset classes for purposes of the following assets for purposes of the index and in some cases differ from the eligible underlying assets for purposes of the speed to chart may not be eligible underlying assets for purposes of the index and in some cases differ from the eligible underlying assets that are used to represent asset classes with the same or similar titles for purposes of the index.
+Please note that the benchmark ETFs and benchmark indices that are used to represent asset classes for purposes of the index and in some cases differ from the eligible underlying assets that are used to represent asset classes with the same or similar titles for purposes of the index.
 You should not take the historical index information, hypothetical index data or historical benchmark ETF and benchmark index data as an indication of the future performance of the index.